jarrettlebov/OperonPredict/CoverageIntervals/Commands.md

 # Commands
-This scipt details the commands used to find operon intervals <em>de novo<em>
+This scipt details the commands used to find genomic intervals with consistent read coverage

 <!-- MarkdownTOC autolink="true" -->